OWASP/www-project-secure-by-design-framework/tab_checklist.md

 ### ◽ Links

-You can also [download the checklist as a CSV file](https://github.com/OWASP/www-project-secure-by-design-framework/tree/main/resources/artifacts/OWASP-Secure-by-Design-Checklist.csv?raw=true) for easy offline use and integration into your team’s workflows.
+You can also [download the checklist as a Xlsx file](https://github.com/OWASP/www-project-secure-by-design-framework/blob/main/resources/artifacts/OWASP-SbD-Review-Checklist.xlsx?raw=true) for easy offline use and integration into your team’s workflows.